-Do Solar Panels require lighting or heat?
+Do solar panels require either light or heat?

 Solar Panel Texas

-A solar panel set on a flat roof or floor will absorb both heat and sunlight from the sun.
-A typical solar panel will harvest sunlight energy, however this is what makes the{ most|| the most} crucial.
-It converts sun’s energy to electricity making use of photovoltaic energy.
+A solar panel that is placed on the floor or roof can absorb heat and sunlight from the sun.
+A typical solar panel is able to harvest sunlight energy, however this is what makes the{ most|| the most} important.
+The solar panel converts sunlight into electricity by making use of photovoltaic energy.

 Solar Panel Houston